MrBenJ/modern-js-by-example/book/001-Introduction.md

 # Navigating the Book

-Like many other developers my eyes immediately move towards snippets of code.
+Like many other developers, my eyes immediately move towards snippets of code.
 This book attempts to show as many examples as possible and keep the non-coding chat to a minimum.
 All important topics are in header tags for easy maneuvering and link-ability for sending information to colleagues and coworkers.

 TODO: